Jewish volunteer ambulances set on fire outside London synagogue in antisemitic attack

 Flames lit up the night sky and residents of the northern suburb of Golders Green were woken by loud explosions, as dozens of firefighters rushed to the area.

+An Islamist group called Harakat Ashab al-Yamin al-Islamia has allegedly claimed responsibility for the attack.
+It posted a video on Telegram showing the location of the incident and footage of the ambulances in flames.

+However, this has not been confirmed by police.
+At the press conference, Detective Chief Superintendent Luke Williams said: “We are aware of an online claim from a group taking responsibility for this attack.
+Establishing the authenticity and accuracy of this claim will be a priority for the investigation team, but it is not something we can confirm at this point.”

-“The arson attack is being treated as an antisemitic hate crime,” London’s Met Police said in a statement, adding that some residents had been evacuated as a precaution.
+Earlier, police said the attack was being treated as an “antisemitic hate crime,” adding that some residents had been evacuated as a precaution.

 Security camera footage shared with CNN showed three masked people approach an ambulance belonging to the Hatzola Northwest organization and set it on fire.

-Note: Correction: This story has been updated to reflect that the number of antisemitic incidents reached record levels in 2023, not 2024.